-It starts with noticing the changes.
-“We live in a busy world, so it’s important as summer approaches to be on the lookout at the world around you and adjust your mind and body accordingly," says Dr. Elisha Goldstein, co-founder of The Center for Mindful Living in Los Angeles, CA, and creator of A Course in Mindful Living.
-“When you do that, your mind and body slow down and you're more aware of what's happening in the moment."
+It starts with noticing the changes as the weather turns warmer.
+With the busy state of our day-to-day lives, "It's important as summer approaches to be on the lookout at the world around you and adjust your mind and body accordingly," says Elisha Goldstein, Ph.D., clinical psychologist and co-founder of The Center for Mindful Living in Los Angeles, CA. "When you do that, your mind and body slow down and you're more aware of what's happening in the moment."